 Optimizing your database performance is directly beneficial to the health of your application.
 If your database performs poorly, so will your application.
 But achieving a high performance system at scale can be complicated with modern day applications that process Big Data.
 Supporting operations for a typical deployment means handling a variety of workloads that each have their own performance profiles and access patterns.

 So when enterprises look to choose a high-performing database for today’s Big Data applications, they overwhelmingly choose MongoDB.
-With over 10 million downloads of its open source software, MongoDB has seen hundreds of thousands of deployments including over a third of Fortune 100 companies.
+With over 30 million downloads of its open source software, organizations around the world choose MongoDB--from Fortune 100 enterprises to startups.
 They rely on MongoDB for low latency, high throughput, and continuous availability for their mission-critical applications.